RH3421/Reducing_NBA_Injuries/README.md

 The 3 most impactful risk factors for season-ending injury were as follows:

 1. Players were 1.57 times more likely to sustain a season-ending injury for every personal foul they committed per game.
-2. Players were 1.23 times more likely to sustain a season-ending injury for every pound of weight they had.
+2. Players were 1.23 times more likely to sustain a season-ending injury for every pound they weighed.
 3. Players were 1.2 times more likely to sustain a season-ending injury for every percent of 3 point shooting accuracy they demonstrated.

 ## Conclusions